 >65 = 1,000 mcg per day

-Best plant-based sources of Vitamin B12: fortified foods such as plant milks, soy products, and cereals and some nutritional yeast.
+Best plant-based sources of Vitamin B12: fortified foods such as plant milk, soy products, cereals, and some nutritional yeast.

 Calcium: The recommended intake of calcium per day for adults ranges from 1000 to 1200 milligrams.
 People usually THINK they’re getting enough calcium from dairy, but this is information is misleading.
-Be sure to read this article about why dairy is NOT a good source of calcium.
+Be sure to read this article, "Is Milk Good for Our Bones?" about why dairy is NOT a good source of calcium.

-Best plant-based sources of calcium: blackstrap molasses, leafy greens, fortified plant milks.
+Best plant-based sources of calcium: blackstrap molasses, leafy greens, fortified plant milk.

 While there are several plant-based sources of calcium, you may want to consider supplementation as well.
 It’s recommended to take a close look at your diet, determine how much calcium you’re getting from foods, and supplement the rest.